Sponge-Bas/autothread/README.md

 `_loop_params` keyword with a list of parameters you intent to change for each process when calling your function.

 For an overview of more detailed behavior, check `threadpy/test.py`.

+## Error handling
+If one of the processes fails, autothread will send a keyboard interrupt signal to all the other running threads/processes to give them a change to handle the exit gracefully.
+If you the threads to clean things up before exiting, just intercept the `KeyboardInterrupt` exeption and do the cleanup (just like you would in a single threaded case).